 Why Do I Need Heart Disease Medical ID Jewelry?

-Having a heart stent means that you have serious heart disease, and that is something that emergency medical personnel needs to know immediately.
+Having a heart stent means that you have serious heart disease, and that is something that emergency medical personnel need to know immediately.
 If you are unable to advocate for yourself, your medical ID necklace or bracelet can impart that and other information for you:

 Heart stents carry a significant risk of blood clots, which can cause the artery to narrow back down or become blocked entirely.
 If this happens, those treating you will be better able to diagnose and assist you at a time when seconds count.

 People with heart stents typically work to prevent blood clots by taking blood-thinning medications.
 Although these medicines are essential, they also decrease your body’s ability to clot your blood if you are injured, which is extremely dangerous in the event of a major accident.
 EMTs will need to know that you are on blood thinners immediately so they can pay careful attention to any potential blood loss.

 Having a heart stent may mean you cannot have an MRI.
 Medical ID jewelry lets hospital personnel know that an MRI could cause you far more harm than good, so they need to research your particular stent before proceeding to determine if you may be scanned safely.